cheyroseflammer/twentynine-paws/README.md

-# Twentynine Palms and Paws
+# Palms and Paws

-This is a website being built and designed for 29 Palms and Paws grooming buinsess.
+This is a website being built and designed for Palms and Paws grooming buinsess.

 ----
 ## Screenshots